TaskSpec model reference¶

 Note

-decorator to define a task function, and then call that function to create a Task instance. args
+@taskdecorator to define a task function, and then call that function to create a Task instance. argsandkwargsmust be JSON serializable.

 Example